VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

 \subsection{Control Unit}

-The control unit was designed to be fully portable (DR6).
-It consisted of a PCB extension board with an ESP32 microcontroller (MCU), two LiPo batteries, and a 3D-printed enclosure (Figure \ref{fig:ch3_control_unit}).
-Multiple versions of control units were designed to accommodate different projects, ranging from simple arm bands to more spatialized body displays.
-They varied in the (a) number of chains supported, (b) model of the ESP32 board, and (c) battery capacity.
+The portable control unit (DR5) featured a PCB extension board with ESP32 MCU, two LiPo batteries, and a 3D-printed enclosure (Figure \ref{fig:ch3_control_unit}).
+Multiple versions were designed to accommodate different project requirements, varying in the number of supported chains, the ESP32 model, and battery capacity.

-We designed a large control unit that supported up to 8 chains of vibration units and 16 units per chain, for a total of 128 vibration units.The extension board drew power from two serial 3.7 V 8200 mAh LiPo batteries.
-It stabilized the voltage at 5 V through two power regulators: a linear regulator that powered all the MCUs and a buck regulator that powered all actuators in the system.
-These separate power supplies ensured that MCUs operated on stable voltages without interference from the actuators' power consumption.
-The extension board had eight JST connectors.
-Each connector was connected to a GPIO pin on the ESP32 MCU and drove a chain of vibration units.
-The MCU was an Adafruit Feather ESP32 V2\footnote{https://learn.adafruit.com/adafruit-esp32-feather-v2}.
-It was responsible for converting external Bluetooth commands to UART commands and sending them to the corresponding vibration unit.

-Since the number of required vibration units varies across different tasks, we also designed a small control unit with fewer supported chains.
-This compact unit design contained two 3.7 V 500 mAh LiPo batteries and an Adafruit QT Py ESP32-S3 \footnote{https://learn.adafruit.com/adafruit-qt-py-esp32-s3/pinouts}.
-This MCU had four general purpose GPIO pins that could be used for chain connections.
+We designed a large control unit supporting up to 8 chains, with 16 units per chain (128 total).
+Powered by two 3.7 V 8200 mAh LiPo batteries, the unit used a linear regulator for the MCUs and a buck regulator for the actuators, ensuring 5 V stable voltage supplies for both.
+The extension board had eight JST connectors for vibration units, each linked to a GPIO pin on an Adafruit ESP32 Feather V2 MCU \footnote{https://learn.adafruit.com/adafruit-esp32-feather-v2}.
+The MCU converted Bluetooth commands to UART commands and sent to corresponding vibration units.
+For devices requiring fewer units, we also created a more compact control unit with two 3.7 V 500 mAh LiPo batteries and an Adafruit QT Py ESP32-S3 MCU \footnote{https://learn.adafruit.com/adafruit-qt-py-esp32-s3}, supporting four chain connections.